StimOMatic/StimOMatic/README.md

 # Welcome! #

+*StimOmatic* is a tool for closed-loop experimentation.
+It provides a flexible software framework that enables experimenters to add experiment-specific functionality easily by providing plugins.
+We provide several plugins for realtime processing of local field potentials, enabling closed-loop presentation of visual stimuli conditional on the phase and power of ongoing oscillations.

 *StimOmatic* is the accompanying code for the 2013 publication *"A method for closed-loop presentation of sensory stimuli conditional on the internal brain-state of awake animals"* by U. Rutishauser, A. Kotowicz and G. Laurent; Journal of Neuroscience Methods ([http://dx.doi.org/10.1016/j.jneumeth.2013.02.020] [DOI]).

 ## Download ##